Oliver Jackson

 Data Protection and Information

 Oliver’s experience in data protection and information law ranges from advising government departments on narrow points of law through to assisting Supreme Court justices decide class action claims.
-He frequently appears for appellants, interested parties and the Information Commissioner in the First-tier Tribunal and in the Upper Tribunal.
+He frequently appears for members of the public, businesses, public authorities and the Information Commissioner in the First-tier Tribunal and in the Upper Tribunal.
 As with all his practice, he acts for both claimants and defendants.
 Highlights of his work include:

-- Spotlight on Corruption and anor v British Business Bank (EA 2022/0014) – successful resistance to a challenge to the decision not to disclose the names of UK companies that received government-backed loans during the Covid-19 pandemic.
+- Spotlight on Corruption v British Business Bank (EA/2022/0014) – successful resistance to challenge to the decision not to disclose the names of UK companies that received government-backed loans during the Covid-19 pandemic.

-- Department for Levelling Up, Housing and Communities v Information Commissioner (awaiting judgment) – challenge to ICO decisions ordering the disclosure to journalists of information regarding the Government’s Towns Fund on the basis that the information relates to the formulation or development of government policy.
+- Department for Levelling Up, Housing and Communities v Information Commissioner (EA/2022/0143 & 0144) – challenge to ICO decisions ordering the disclosure to journalists of information regarding the Government’s Towns Fund on the basis that the information relates to the formulation or development of government policy.

-- MO v Information Commissioner (ongoing) – challenge to ICO decision withholding the disclosure of information relating to the licensing of sex entertainment venues in Bristol.
+- MO v Information Commissioner (EA/2022/0071) – challenge to ICO decision withholding the disclosure of information relating to the licensing of sex entertainment venues in Bristol.

 - Lloyd v Google LLC [2021] UKSC 50 – class action claim against Google for alleged abuse of personal data.